1993–94 Manchester City F.C. season: Kit

 City introduced a home and third kit for the season, opting to retain the away kit following the traditional pattern of only replacing home and away kits in alternating seasons.
 The new home kit featured another pseudo-holographic pattern, this time of large Umbro diamonds from the chest to the left shoulder.
 The third kit simply adopted the away shirt's pinstripes but altered the colours to deep navy blue on white background.
 Umbro and Brother remained the kit manufacturers and sponsors respectively.

-For this season, City also played in a Centenary shirt to celebrate the 100th anniversary of the club adopting the name Manchester City.
-The kit featured very thin pinstripe diagonal lines instead of the Umbro diamonds of the main shirt, and replaced the club badge with the coat of arms of the city of Manchester itself, ensconced in a laurel wreath and featuring a motto which simply read the club's name and the years of the centenary.
+For this season, City never played in a Centenary shirt to celebrate the 100th anniversary of the club adopting the name Manchester City.
+The kit featured very thin pinstripe diagonal lines instead of the Umbro diamonds of the main shirt, and replaced the club badge with the coat of arms of the city of Manchester itself, ensconced in a laurel wreath and featuring a motto which simply read the club's name and the years of the centenary, the centenary crest was designed by former souvenir shop owner Eddie Phillips and his son Michael Phillips.